cashubtc/nuts/XX.md

 ### Consolidation strategy

 Since recovery can be triggered at any time by data loss, the invariant **MUST** hold at all times — not just "before recovery".
-Wallets **MUST** consolidate violating proofs immediately after any operation that increases T.
+Wallets **MUST** consolidate violating proofs immediately before any operation that increases T.

 In practice, a simple strategy is: